 In their inner studies they have achieved 20% higher ratio of insulation/weight from their previous fabric, positioning the Lifaloft as a legit candidate in the category of insulating layers at a super reduced weight.
 This category is now dominated by the Mountain Hardwear ghost whisperer, the Patagonia micro puff and the Rab microlight summit.

 When we choose a layer, the fabric should not be all.
 We must consider the construction and the technical details of the layer according to the activities that we have in mind for the fabric.
-This reasoning made my job interesting this time.
+This time, my job was exciting.
 Pretty much, I got the prototype and not much more information.
 I don’t have a product description, neither much engineering details; in fact my mission is to test it to it’s limit and figure out where it worked for me, where it didn’t, what I would change according to different situations and how it can fit on the Helly Hansen range.
-Fancy, that’s the kind of job I like, destroying fabrics.
+Fancy! that’s the kind of job I like: destroying fabrics.

 I’m 1.80cm high, quite broad shoulders, long arms and I’m using the size M, the one I normally use for Helly Hansen.
 Here we have to work on the fit.
 The prototype is too square, there is too much loose fabric towards the sides.
 A more athletic fit is needed, in the lines of the Odin Veor jacket, or even more aggressive, considering that in this category weight and compressibility is key.

-When I wear the Lifaloft generally I wear under it a technical t-shirt or a light long sleeve baselayer.
+Generally I wear under the Lifaloft a technical t-shirt or a light long sleeve baselayer.
 If I know the weather should be full winter, the Lifaloft is not my first option.
-However, every time I’ve been tricked and ended up with it on days with constant temperatures around minus five degrees, it has worked surprisingly well as a mid layer, even on days on the ski resort.
+However, every time I have been ending up with it on days with constant temperatures around minus five degrees, it has worked surprisingly well as a mid layer, even on days on the ski resort.
 Yes, that means that I did not froze on the lifts.

 On the last trip to arctic Norway I took the Lifaloft and the Odin Veor jacket and I realised they worked very well together.
 Quite many days we had proper winter conditions, so while crossing the valleys and climbing till two thirds of the mountains I was going with a baselayer and the lifaloft.
 Then cold winds started to raise, so I was putting the Hardshell on, and finally as soon as we reached the summit and temperatures dropped significantly, I would get the Odin Veor over everything.
 In that case I would not loose hit while grouping together, make photos, do the transitions to ski mode, pak everything, figure out the strategy for the descent and finally ski down.